SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 | `Prev-Page`   | The index of the previous page (optional)                                             |
 | `Link`        | The set of `prev`/`next`/`first`/`last` link headers (`prev` and `next` are optional) |

-Assuming the total is `30` and the URL is `https://renku/knowledge-graph/entities?query=phrase&sort=name:asc&page=2&per_page=10` the following links will be added to the response:
+Assuming the total is `30` and the URL is `https://renku/knowledge-graph/entities?query=phrase&sort=name:asc&page=2&per_page=10` the following links are added to the response:

 ```
 Link: <https://renku/knowledge-graph/datasets?query=phrase&sort=name:asc&page=1&per_page=10>; rel="prev"